JackofBlades95/jack-of-friedberg/README.md

 * #000000 for : header, footer, text.
 * #FFFFFF for : social media icons, header text.
 * #D3D3D3 for : background color.
-* Colors were designed to match the colors of Jack of Friedberg during reeanctment.
+* Colors were designed to match the colors of Jack of Friedberg during reenactment.

 ### Typography